-And this week we’ve been looking at the problems many couples run into because husbands play video games, or you both turn to other screens, out of habit, instead of doing things together.
+This week we’ve been looking at the problems many couples run into because husbands play video games, or you both turn to other screens, out of habit, instead of spending time together.

 So I thought I would write a post on games you can play with your spouse that need only two players!

-In the evening, instead of turning to a screen, break out a game.
-I’m only including ones that require no technology, because I find that when you play a game away from a screen, you also tend to talk more, and thus build your relationship more.
+In the evening, instead of turning to a screen, break out a board game.
+I’m only including 2 person games that require no technology, because I find that when you play a game away from a screen, you also tend to talk more, and thus build your relationship more.

-Let’s start with classic games, and then we’ll move to new board games you can play as a couple:
+Let’s start with ten different 2 player classic games, and then we’ll move to ten new board games you can play with two people:

 Classic Two-Player Board Games